-The Problem: Understanding the Biological Roots of Love and Lust
+The Problem: Understanding the Biological Roots of Love and Infatuation

-It’s easy to think of love and lust as just feelings in the heart, or something intangible that you can’t explain.
-After all, love is often described as an emotional experience, while lust is seen as more physical.
+It’s easy to think of love and infatuation as just feelings in the heart, or something intangible that you can’t explain.
+After all, love is often described as an emotional experience, while infatuation is seen as more physical.
 But these feelings are deeply tied to our biology.
 When it comes to attraction, there’s much more happening in our bodies than we realize.

-The main issue people often face is understanding why feelings of love and lust can feel so similar—yet be so different.
-Why does lust seem to fade after a while, while love can endure?
+The main issue people often face is understanding why feelings of love and infatuation can feel so similar—yet be so different.
+Why does infatuation seem to fade after a while, while love can endure?
 How can the same hormones that fuel a physical attraction also create a lasting emotional bond?

 The science behind attraction is the key to answering these questions.
 By examining how hormones like dopamine, oxytocin, and serotonin play a role, we can gain a better understanding of how our bodies and brains shape our relationships.

-The Agitation: The Confusing Nature of Lust vs. Love
+The Agitation: The Confusing Nature of Infatuation vs. Love

-At first glance, love and lust may appear very different.
+At first glance, love and infatuation may appear very different.
 Love is typically associated with emotional connection, commitment, and trust.
-Lust, on the other hand, is driven by physical attraction and sexual desire.
+Infatuation, on the other hand, is driven by physical attraction and romantic desire.
 However, they both involve strong feelings of attraction, and sometimes, it’s difficult to tell them apart.

 The challenge here is that dopamine-driven attraction is short-lived.
-This is why lust can feel intense but fade quickly.
-It’s based on the anticipation and excitement of sexual reward, rather than a deeper emotional connection.
+This is why infatuation can feel intense but fade quickly.
+It’s based on the anticipation and excitement of romantic reward, rather than a deeper emotional connection.
 Over time, the dopamine rush diminishes, leaving you to wonder whether the attraction was truly love or just a temporary infatuation.

 2. The Slow Burn of Oxytocin in Love